 - Environment and institutional commitment to the candidate

 For technical questions about NITRO Competitions, reach out to the NITRO helpdesk.

 Direct process-related questions to program administrator Adam White at 312-503-2244.

 Questions related to the selection of mentors or co-mentors and potential candidate eligibility and qualifications can be directed to William Schnaper, MD.

-All current scholars should contact Ginne Meyers with administrative questions.
+All current scholars should contact Adam White with administrative questions.